Trotskyism

 In October 1927, by order of Stalin, Trotsky was removed from power.
 In November of the same year, he was expelled from the All-Union Communist Party (Bolsheviks) (VKP(b)).
 He was exiled to Alma-Ata (now Almaty) in January 1928 and then expelled from the USSR in February 1929.
 As the head of the Fourth International, Trotsky continued in exile to oppose what he termed the degenerated workers' state in the USSR.
 On 20 August 1940, Trotsky was attacked in Mexico City by Ramón Mercader, a Spanish-born NKVD agent, and died the next day in a hospital.
 His murder is considered a political assassination.
-Almost all Trotskyists within the VKP(b) were executed in the Great Purges of 1937–1938, effectively removing all of Trotsky's internal influence in the USSR.
+Almost all Trotskyists within the VKP(b) had been executed in the Great Purges of 1937–1938, effectively removing all of Trotsky's internal influence in the USSR.
 Nikita Khrushchev had come to power as head of the Communist Party in Ukraine, signing lists of other Trotskyists to be executed.
 Trotsky and the party of Trotskyists were still recognized as enemies of the USSR during Khrushchev's rule of the USSR after 1956.
 Trotsky's Fourth International was established in the French Third Republic in 1938 when Trotskyists argued that the Comintern or Third International had become irretrievably "lost to Stalinism" and thus incapable of leading the international working class to political power.